-The Board is comprised of a substantial majority of Directors who qualify as independent Directors.
-The Board will make a determination as to each Director's independence broadly considering all relevant facts and circumstances.
-However, the Board has adopted categorical standards to assist it in making the independence determination.
-Under these categorical standards, a Director shall be presumed not to have a material relationship with the Company or any of its consolidated subsidiaries, and thus be presumed to be independent, if the Director meets all the bright-line independence and other applicable requirements under the listing standards of the NASDAQ Stock Market (NASDAQ) and all other applicable laws, rules and regulations regarding director independence, in each case from time to time in effect.
+The Board shall be comprised of a substantial majority of Directors who qualify as independent Directors.
+The Board will make a determination as to each Director's independence, broadly considering all relevant facts and circumstances.
+It has adopted categorical standards to assist with the independence determination.
+Under these categorical standards, a Director shall be presumed not to have a material relationship with the Company or any of its consolidated subsidiaries, and thus be presumed to be independent, if the Director meets all of the bright-line independence and other applicable requirements under the listing standards of the Nasdaq Stock Market ("Nasdaq") and all other applicable laws, rules and regulations regarding director independence, in each case from time to time in effect.

-The Corporate Governance Committee, as well as the Board, annually review the relationships that each Director has with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company) to ensure compliance with NASDAQ listing standards and requirements otherwise imposed by law or regulation and the foregoing categorical standards.
-Following this review, only those Directors who the Board affirmatively determines have no material relationship with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company) will be considered independent Directors under such standards, law or regulation and such categorical standards.
+The Corporate Governance Committee, as well as the Board, annually reviews the relationships that each Director has with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company) to ensure compliance with Nasdaq listing standards and requirements otherwise imposed by applicable laws or regulations and the foregoing categorical standards.
+Following this review, only those Directors who the Board affirmatively determines have no material relationship with the Company (either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company) will be considered independent Directors under such standards, laws or regulations and such categorical standards.